oracle/docker-images/OracleDatabase/SingleInstance/extensions/prebuiltdb/README.md

 ## Advantages

-This extended image has an additional layer containing pre-created database on top of the base image.
-So, when this image is used to spin-up a container, the startup time is really fast.
-In other words, this extended image saves the database creation time (~ 10-20 mins).
+This extended image includes an already setup database inside the image itself.
+Although the image size is larger, the startup time of the container includes only the database startup itself, which makes the container startup duration just a couple of seconds.

 This extended image would be very useful in CI/CD scenarios, where database would be used for conducting tests, experiments and the workflow is simple.